-- Students with no risk of exposure to potentially infectious body fluids through clinical or laboratory activities (category 2 or 4) must submit documentation of 3 doses of vaccine or demonstrate serologic immunity with a quantitative Hepatitis B Surface Antibody. - Students with risk of exposure to potentially infectious body fluids through clinical activities (category 1) must undergo testing for HBV immunity and infection prior to matriculation, enrollment, or clinical activities.
-Testing should ordinarily consist of a quantitative Hepatitis B surface antibody (HBsAb) followed by additional tests as deemed appropriate by Student Health Service. - a.
+- 1. Per New Jersey state law, students enrolled in 12 or more credits who have not been vaccinated must complete the 3 dose series within 9 months of enrollment, those who have received one dose must receive the remaining doses within 6 months, and those who have received two doses must receive the remaining dose within 4 months.
+Alternatively, the requirement may be satisfied with documentation of administration of the Hepatitis B vaccine that is approved as a 2-dose schedule in students age 18 and older. - Students with no risk of exposure to potentially infectious body fluids through clinical or laboratory activities (category 2 or 4) must submit documentation of a complete vaccination series or demonstrate serologic immunity with a quantitative Hepatitis B Surface Antibody. - Students with risk of exposure to potentially infectious body fluids through clinical activities (category 1) must undergo testing for HBV immunity and infection prior to matriculation, enrollment, or clinical activities.
+Testing should ordinarily consist of a quantitative Hepatitis B surface antibody (HBsAb) followed by additional tests as deemed appropriate by Student Health Services. - a.
 Students who test negative for HBV immunity must be tested for HBV infection, typically consisting of Hepatitis B surface antigen (HBsAg) and begin immunization against HBV prior to clinical activities or research activities with potential exposure to infectious body fluids or laboratory material.